Learning By Doing With the Help of Wisconsin Lawyers

 The Lawyering Skills Course is unique in how practicing lawyers participate in teaching the course.
-During the semester, more than 60 practicing lawyers and other professionals spend from a half-day to a week at the law school engaged in teaching the course.
+During the semester, more than 60 lawyers are "in residence" at the law school engaged engaged in teaching the course.
 Separate teams of four practicing lawyers teach each of eight subject matter segments of the course.
-These segments include criminal proceedings, estate planning and probate, counseling business clients, law practice management, family law, real estate, administrative/local government matters, and pretrial advocacy.
-Although there is ample interaction with the substantive law, the course is focused on learning and using practice skills.
-Additional units deal with alternative dispute resolution, guardian ad litem practice, problem solving and professional judgment, effectively using practice resources, marketing legal services, time management, and lifetime learning.
+These segments include criminal proceedings, estate planning and probate, counseling business clients, managing the early years of practice, family law, real estate, administrative/local government, and pretrial preparation.
+The course focuses on learning and using practice skills within the contexts of these substantive legal areas.
+Additional stand-alone units vary from year-to-year but generally deal with alternative dispute resolution, guardian ad litem practice, practice resources, time management, and lifetime learning.

 The course director is the lead teacher for the course.
-She is a full-time faculty member, has extensive law practice experience, and is active in bar activities relating to improving the legal profession.
-In addition to teaching many units of the course, she develops the curriculum, recruits and trains the practitioner faculty, coordinates the instruction and monitors the development of the students.
-The Program staff also includes a program assistant who skillfully juggles the needs of the course’s large cast of players, coordinates the many learning units, and manages the preparation and distribution of written materials to students and faculty.
+She is a full-time clinical faculty member, has extensive law practice experience, and is active in bar activities relating to improving the legal profession.
+In addition to teaching many units of the course, she develops the curriculum, recruits and trains the practitioner faculty, coordinates the instruction, and monitors the development of the students.
+The Program program assistant skillfully juggles the needs of the course’s large cast of players, coordinates the many learning units, and manages the preparation and distribution of written materials to students and faculty.

-Classes meet for three hours each afternoon in both large groups and in four small discussion groups.
-The faculty devotes considerable time each morning to commenting on students' written assignments, meeting with students and preparing for classroom instruction.
-The Lawyering Skills Course faculty is selected to reflect the diversity of individuals within the legal profession and includes practitioners from a wide range of practice settings, of different ages, personal styles, and backgrounds.
+Classes meet three hours each afternoon in both large groups and in four small discussion groups.
+The faculty devotes considerable time each morning to commenting on students' written assignments and preparing for classroom instruction.
+The Lawyering Skills Course faculty is selected to reflect the diversity of individuals within the legal profession and includes practitioners from a wide range of practice settings and of different ages, personal styles, and backgrounds.

 The Wisconsin Bar has a long tradition of experienced lawyers mentoring and training younger lawyers.
 Consequently, many skilled, experienced, and enthusiastic lawyers are available and willing to teach the course.
 Many lawyers have taught the course several times.
 However, a continuing effort is made to identify and recruit new teachers.
 Each unit of the course is usually taught by a combination of veteran and new teachers.
 Prospective teachers have varying degrees of teaching experience.
 A number have taught substantive legal topics, especially in CLE settings, but few have taught law students.
 Many have mentored young lawyers in their law firms, but fewer have taught practice skills in a disciplined classroom setting.
 Training lawyers to teach the course is an essential and, fortunately well-received, aspect of the director’s responsibility.
 Teacher training unfolds in a number of sequenced steps.